-GRADE NUMBER OF I
+GRADE NUMBER OF DOSES REQUIRED

-ADMITTED OF EACH IMM
+ADMITTED OF EACH IMMUNIZATION

-K-12 Admission 4 Polio 4 5 DTaP 5 3 Hep B 6 2 MMR 7 2 Varicella
+K-12 Admission 4 Polio 5 DTaP 3 Hep B 2 MMR 2 Varicella

-(7th-12th) 8 1 Tdap
+(7th-12th) 1 Tdap

 7th Grade

 Advancement

+9 10 2 Varicella 1 DTaP

-1 Requirements for K-12 admission also apply to transfer pupils.
+&lt;sup>1 Requirements for K-12 admission also apply to transfer pupils.

-2 Combination vaccines (e.g., MMRV) meet the requirements for individual component vaccines.
+&lt;sup>2 Combination vaccines (e.g., MMRV) meet the requirements for individual component vaccines.
 Doses of DTP count towards the DTaP requirement.

-3 Any vaccine administered four or fewer days prior to the minimum required age is valid.
+&lt;sup>3 Any vaccine administered four or fewer days prior to the minimum required age is valid.

-4 Three doses of polio vaccine meet the requirement if one dose was given on or after the fourth birthday.
+&lt;sup>4 Three doses of polio vaccine meet the requirement if one dose was given on or after the fourth birthday.

-5 Four doses of DTaP meet the requirement if at least one dose was given on or after the fourth birthday.
+&lt;sup>5 Four doses of DTaP meet the requirement if at least one dose was given on or after the fourth birthday.
 Three doses meet the requirement if at least one dose of Tdap, DTaP, or DTP vaccine was given on or after the seventh birthday.
 One or two doses of Td vaccine given on or after the seventh birthday count towards the requirement.

-6 For 7th grade admission, refer to Health and Safety Code section 120335, subdivision (c).
+&lt;sup>6 For 7th grade admission, refer to Health and Safety Code section 120335, subdivision (c).

-7 Two doses of measles, two doses of mumps, and one dose of rubella vaccine meet the requirement, separately or combined.
+&lt;sup>7 Two doses of measles, two doses of mumps, and one dose of rubella vaccine meet the requirement, separately or combined.
 Only doses administered on or after the first birthday meet the requirement.

-8 For 7th through 12th graders, at least one dose of pertussis-containing vaccine is required on or after the seventh birthday.
+&lt;sup>8 For 7th through 12th graders, at least one dose of pertussis-containing vaccine is required on or after the seventh birthday.